hyyan/woo-poly-integration/readme.txt

 * General code improvements

 = 0.20 =
-* Added admin interface to allow user to control plugin features
+* Added the ability to sync total_sales when stock value is changed
-* Added link for every attribute to search for its translation in the polylang strings table
+* Added the ability to combine product report with its translation
-* Added generic fields locker
-* Added POT file for translation
+* Added the ability to combine category report with its translation
-* Fixed product_type is not synced in 0.20 version
+* Fixed database error in sales_be_category reports
-* General code improvements
+* Fixed Orders Interface to use the current user language instead of the order language

 = 0.19 =
 * Added the ability to set the write permalinks that can work with polylang if the default woocomerce permalinks are used